State Policy Network

 As of November 2013:

 - Tracie Sharp, President and CEO

-- Jennifer Butler, Executive Vice President since 2006
+- Jennifer Butler, Vice President of External Relations (Executive Vice President from 2006 to 2013)

 - Lynn Harsh, Vice President of Strategy